NetSys/kappa/programming.md

 To take a checkpoint, the {{ site.name }} runtime library serializes and saves all **live variables** at the program point where the checkpoint is taken.
-Informally, a variable can be live at a program point if it can be accessed by subsequent code.
+Informally, a variable is live at a program point if it can be accessed by subsequent code.
 For example, in the following code snippet:
 ```python
 def foo(x, y):